ChrisTitusTech/linutil/docs/userguide.md

 ### Printers

-- **Install CUPS**: This script will install the CUPS system, required for most printer drivers on Linux.
+- **CUPS**: This script will install the CUPS system, required for most printer drivers on Linux.
-- **Install Epson printer drivers**: This script will install the Epson printer drivers.
+- **Epson printer drivers**: This script will install the Epson printer drivers.

 ### User Account Manager